ssh2_config - Client configuration file used by ssh.

 You can also configure local forwarding on the ssh command line using the-L option.

-Sets the verbosity level used for ssh messages.
+Sets the verbosity level used for ssh messages logged to syslog.
 Allowed values are `fatal', `error', `quiet', `info', `verbose', `debug1' (`debug' and 1 are equivalent), `debug2' (2 is equivalent), `debug3' (3 is equivalent), and `trace' (`debug99' and 99 are equivalent).
 The syslog level associated with these values is CRIT for fatal, ERROR for error and quiet, INFO for info and verbose, and DEBUG for debug1, debug2, debug3, and trace.
 The default is `info'.

 Specifies which MACs (message authentication codes) are supported by the client.
 Allowed values are `hmac-sha1', `hmac-sha1-96', `hmac-md5', `hmac-md5-96', `hmac-ripemd160', `hmac-sha256', and `hmac-sha512'.
 Use `AnyMac' to support all of these.
 Use `AnyStdMac' to support `hmac-sha1', `hmac-sha1-96', `hmac-md5', and `hmac-md5-96'.
 Additional options are `none', `any' (equivalent to AnyMac plus `none'), and `AnyStd' (equivalent to `AnyStdMac' plus `none').
 Multiple MACs can also be specified as a comma-separated list.
 When `none' is the agreed on MAC, no message authentication code is used.
 Because this provides no data integrity protection, options that include `none' are not recommended.